 My work focuses largely on monitoring and evaluating the effects of the implementation of health care reform, nationally and at the state level.
 I am acutely interested in identifying the policy decisions and other factors that affect the ability of the reforms to meet their goals.
 Changes to private health insurance and insurance markets, along with their interactions with public programs, are my primary focus.

-Blumberg frequently testifies before Congress and is quoted in major media outlets on health reform topics.
-She serves on the Cancer Policy Institute’s advisory board and has served on the Health Affairs editorial board.
-From 1993 through 1994, she was a health policy adviser to the Clinton administration during its health care reform effort, and she was a 1996 Ian Axford Fellow in Public Policy.
+Blumberg has testified frequently before Congress and is quoted in major media outlets on health reform topics.
+She previously served on the Cancer Policy Institute’s advisory board and on the Health Affairs editorial board.
+She has also done work for the Health Savers Initiative of the Committee for a Responsible Federal Budget.
+She served as a member of the Biden transition team, and from 1993 through 1994, she was a health policy adviser to the Clinton administration during its health care reform effort.
+She was a 1996 Ian Axford fellow in public policy.

 Blumberg received her PhD in economics from the University of Michigan.

 Blumberg is a research professor at Georgetown University.